Access Requests with Datadog Incident Management | Teleport

 editor role.

-In the Teleport WebUI navigate to Management -> Access -> Roles.
+In the Teleport WebUI navigate to Access -> Roles.
 Then select Create New Role and create the desired roles.

 kind: role